 The Board reviews the independence of each director annually.
-In determining the independence of our directors, our Board considered Section 303A of the listing standards of the New York Stock Exchange, or the NYSE, and broadly considered the materiality of each director's relationship with us.
-Based upon the foregoing criteria, our Board has determined that the following directors are independent: Dr. Ilbok Lee, Mr. R. Douglas Norby, Mr. Nader Tavakoli and Mr. Michael Elkins.
+In determining the independence of our directors, our Board considered Section 303A of the listing standards of the New York Stock Exchange (the "NYSE") and broadly considered the materiality of each director's relationship with us.
+Based upon the foregoing criteria, our Board has determined that the following directors are independent: Mr. Norby, Mr. Elkins, Dr. Lee and Mr. Tavakoli.